-Depreciation expense of \$15,978 and \$14,726 in 2015 and 2014, respectively, has been allocated to the functional operating expense categories within the accompanying statements of activities based primarily on specific identification of buildings utilized within each function.
-The College has estimated it will incur approximately \$3,900 of additional costs to complete the construction projects in process, which include the Morris House, Campus Road fields, and various other renewal projects.
+Depreciation expense of \$17,111 and \$15,978 in 2016 and 2015, respectively, has been allocated to the functional operating expense categories within the accompanying statements of activities based primarily on specific identification of buildings utilized within each function.
+The College has estimated it will incur approximately \$14,323 of additional costs to complete the construction projects in process, which include the Health and Counseling Center, Athletics facilities, and various other renewal projects.